git-automerge/automerge/README.md

 ## Features

 - Reads configuration from a YAML file defining multiple environments
+- Supports read the configuration YAML from origin default branch
 - Supports wildcard patterns for included remote branches to merge
 - Creates a temporary branch from a base branch before merging
 - Tags the merge commit with an environment name and timestamp